 The LNAT National Admissions Test for Law is used for admissions to law undergraduate courses at several UK universities including Birmingham, Bristol, Durham, Glasgow, King's College London, Nottingham, Oxford, SOAS and University College London.

-For more information about applying for jobs in law see our Occupations website.
+For more information about applying for jobs in law see our Sector-specific Information.